HEC Science Communication Training Program participants

 Dr. Johnston has been part of the University of Minnesota since 1988 and has built a long career in research, extension, and teaching.
 He earned his B.S. from Penn State, his M.S. from Texas Tech University, and his Ph.D. from Michigan State University, all in swine nutrition and management.

-Dr. Crystal Levesque is a co-lead of the HEC (Communicating Agriculture Beyond Academia) program, where she mentors and works closely with students to help them turn their research into clear, practical messages for audiences beyond academia.
 She plays a key role in shaping the program’s direction, connecting with industry partners, and guiding students as they learn how to communicate science in ways that are relevant and impactful in real-world settings.

 She is a Professor of Monogastric Nutrition at South Dakota State University, with research focused on maternal nutrition, piglet health and development, and the use of feed technologies to improve poultry performance and nutrient use.

 Dr. Levesque grew up on a broiler and small grain farm in central Saskatchewan, Canada.
-She completed her PhD at the University of Alberta studying amino acid metabolism during pregnancy, followed by postdoctoral training at Prairie Swine Centre and the University of Guelph.
+She completed her Ph.D. at the University of Alberta studying amino acid metabolism during pregnancy, followed by postdoctoral training at Prairie Swine Centre and the University of Guelph.

-Program Director, South Dakota State University
+Associate Professor, North Dakota State University

-Program Assistants
+Program Team

 She supports the development of program activities, collaborates with speakers and partners, and helps create an environment where students can build confidence in communicating their science beyond academia.